 If an online tree or published book includes your lineage, make note of it and give the researcher credit for any help their work provides you, but always do your own research.
 It's very important to review every record and relationship for yourself.

-Interview living relatives, family friends, and others who knew your relatives well.
+Interview living relatives, family friends, and others who knew your family well.

 In genealogy, we start with ourselves, then add names, dates, and facts that can be verified with reliable records.
 We work backwards in time from relationship to relationship and generation to generation.
-This way we can build a documented chain of evidence to ancestors.
-If you have done this well, you will have no question about your claim to your family's history.
+This way we build a documented chain of evidence from ourselves to our ancestors.

 Take some time at the beginning of your project to review the documents you already have, what you already know, and how you know it.
 Be sure to cite your sources clearly and consistently.
 Decide on your research strategies and how you want to record your progress.
-Keeping a research log is a good idea to avoid duplication and to save time.
-You can then quickly reproduce your research if you want to share.
-You will also be able to defend your research conclusions.
+Keeping a research log helps to avoid duplication and save time.
+By keeping track of your work, you can easily share your progress and explain your conclusions.

-Take some time to define your questions and your goals.
-How will you know when you have completed your research?
-What are the important questions to answer?
+Define your questions and your goals.
+What are questions do you want to answer?
 What questions belong to another project?
+How will you share and preserve your research results?

 You can search the Library of Congress Online Catalog for subject headings relevant to your research.
 Each subject heading will provide a list of related publications or archival items that you can then review for any specific ties to your family or community.